-GASB Statement No. 69 addresses accounting and financial reporting for government combinations (including mergers, acquisitions and transfers of operations) and disposals of government operations.
-The implementation of GASB Statement No. 69 did not have an effect on the financial statements of OBCM.
+GASB Statement No. 79 addresses accounting and financial reporting for certain external investment pools and pool participants.
+Specifically, it establishes criteria for an external investment pool to qualify for making the election to measure all of its investments at amortized cost for financial reporting purposes.
+The implementation of GASB Statement No. 79 did not have an effect on the financial statements of the School.